 Defense Attorneys for Leader of a Drug Trafficking Network in Bergen County, NJ

 Travis J. Tormey and the team of criminal trial lawyers at The Tormey Law Firm have extensive experience representing clients charged with drug-related crimes, including distribution of marijuana, possession of cocaine, and possession of drug paraphernalia in Bergen County municipalities such as Elmwood Park, Palisades Interstate Park, and Montvale.
 Having successfully handled thousands of criminal cases in New Jersey, involving indictable felony charges in Superior Courts and disorderly persons offenses in Municipal Courts, these resourceful legal professionals will pursue every avenue available in order to overcome your charges.
 In addition, our attorneys have served on both sides of the legal aisle.
-For example, attorney Alissa Hascup spent time with the Morris County Prosecutor’s office, where she prosecuted a case in which the defendant was charged with distribution of more than 100 pounds of marijuana.
-She now uses that invaluable experience to defend her clients charged with similar drug offenses.
+We now use that invaluable experience as prosecutors to defend our clients charged with similar drug offenses.
 For a free consultation about your case with one of our talented lawyers, contact our Hackensack offices anytime at (201)-330-4979.